-Let’s create a simple title to see how Fusion works.
-We’re using a stock clip of a teenage skateboarder for this example.
+Let’s create a simple title to see how Fusion works:

 - Drag the Fusion Composition onto video 2, above the skateboard clip, and make it the same length.
 The 3 stars on the adjustment clip identify it as a Fusion clip.